 SE QRC Discord channel

 Discord is an online chat room that specializes in text, image, video and audio communication between users in a chat channel.

-QTPOC (Queer & Trans People of Color) Club
+QTPOC (Queer and Trans People of Color) Club

-This club focuses on creating a safer space for Queer and Trans identified People of Color to socialize or make connections with other QTPOC folx and have a space to talk about issues that they experience as people who have multiple and intersecting identities.
-We hope to achieve a place where everyone can enjoy themselves, make friends and have access to resources if they need or desire them.
+This club focuses on creating a safer space for queer and trans People of Color to socialize or make connections with other QTPOC folks, and to have a space to talk about issues that they experience as people who have multiple and intersecting identities.
+We hope to achieve a place where everyone can enjoy themselves, make friends, and have access to resources if they need or desire them.

-Club meetings will be held Wednesdays every week from 1:30-3:30 via Google hangouts.
+Club meetings will be held Wednesdays every week from 1:30-3:30pm via Google Hangouts.